Cauchy-Born Rule from Microscopic Models with Non-convex Potentials: Reformulation of discrete elasticity as a non-degenerate generalized gradient model

 Now $\boldsymbol Q_{U +\nullL}^\nabla = \boldsymbol Q_U^\nabla + \boldsymbol Q_\nullL^\nabla$ and it only remains to show that $\boldsymbol Q_\nullL^\nabla$ generates the zero operator.
 Multiplying by a test function $g \in C^\infty(\mathbb{T}^d, \R^d)$, denoting the scalar product on $\R^d$ by $\cdot$, recalling that $\nullL(F_A) = \alpha \det F$ and using that $\det$ is a null Lagrangian on maps defined on $\mathbb{T}^d$, i.e. $\int_{\mathbb{T}^d} (\det(\1 + \nabla h) - \det \1 ) \, \d x = 0$ for all $h \in C^\infty(\mathbb{T}^d, \R^d)$, we get

 Thus in \eqref{eq:limiting_operator4} we may replace $\boldsymbol Q_{U + \nullL}^\nabla$ by $\boldsymbol Q_U^\nabla$ and this finishes the proof of Theorem~\ref{T:descaling}. \end{proof}

-\begin{remark} Completely independent from the analysis of discrete elasticity the null Lagrangian $\nullL_0$ introduced in Lemma \ref{le:N_0} can be used to gain coercivity in generalized gradient models with $\R^m$ valued fields.
-Indeed, the same arguments as used in this section show that the requirement in \eqref{eq:Qlowerbound} can be replaced by \eqref{eq:Qlowerbound_alternative}. \end{remark}
+\begin{remark} Completely independent from the analysis of discrete elasticity, the null Lagrangian $\nullL_0$ introduced in Lemma~\ref{le:N_0} can be used to gain coercivity in generalized gradient models with $\R^m$ valued fields.
+Recall that for $\Uscr: \Gcal \to \R$ we defined $\Qscr_{\Uscr}(z) = D^2 \Uscr(z,z)$.
+Recall also that for $z \in \Gcal$ the expression $z^\nabla$ denotes the orthogonal projection of $z$ to the space $\Gcal^\nabla$ of gradients introduced in \eqref{eq:G_nabla}.
+Assume that $\Uscr$ satisfies the conditions \eqref{eq:V1_new} and \eqref{eq:V4_new}, but instead of \eqref{eq:V1bis_new} and \eqref{eq:V3_new} the function $\Uscr$ only satisfies the following weaker condition.
+There exists $\omega'_0$ and $\omega' \in (0, \frac{\omega'_0}{8})$ such that